I periodically offer group session series focused on mindfulness and support. Contact me with questions.

 Workshops are currently offered through Lewis & Clark College Center for Continuing Engagement.

-My private practice offers a rich opportunity to discover how some of the foundations of yoga can support your healing and wellness.
+My private practice offers a rich opportunity to discover how somatic movement and mindfulness can support your healing and wellness.
 Couples, families and individuals can benefit from this cultivation of self-awareness about relationship dynamics and the informative power of the mind/body connection.
-I’m motivated by neurobiological understanding of mental health and utilize my expertise in yoga and mindfulness to aid my understanding and treatment of emotional discomfort, trauma and personal crisis from a whole body approach.
+I’m motivated by neurobiological and the Nervous System and caring for it through this whole body approach.

-I am not currently teaching ongoing yoga classes.
+I am not currently teaching ongoing movement classes.
 Please contact me for information about private or small group classes.

 My training in mental health, and apprenticeship with yoga teachers throughout the past two decades has proven transformational in my personal yoga and mindfulness practice.